 All my life, I haven’t seen so many pears desserts.
 And that’s really a shame as pears also have their own unique tastiness.
 And it reflects on these desserts below.

 Pear season is in autumn, so it’s better to make these dishes at that time to get the most of the pear flavor.
 While some of my ideas are only for personal eating, I’ve included those that are suitable for big gatherings.

 Top 24 Most Appetizing Desserts To Go With Your Pears

-Every pear dessert in this list has its own charm.
-Some look like they’ve just come out from a starred restaurant, while some have a rustic look that takes you back to the countryside.
+Every dessert featuring this tasty food with “P” as the starter in this list has its own charm.
+Some look like they’ve just come out from a starred restaurant, while some have a look that takes you back to the countryside.
 But no matter how they look, I promise these dishes are all easy to make.

 - Chocolate Pear Tart